 Screen printing.
 This process offers quality, versatility, and above all durability to printed t-shirt designs.
 Blackwater Studios screen print with water based inks exclusively.
 Water based inks have good environmental credentials, and produce a high quality non plastic finish.

 We have created easy to use T shirt printing deals.
 These are designed to make ordering your customised T-shirts as simple, and as clear as possible, prices include VAT & delivery.
 Our minimum order for screen printed T-shirts is 25.

 Perks of Screen Printing

-Print Quality: Screen printing is still unrivaled in terms of print quality.
+The screen printing process is still unrivaled in terms of print quality.
 Be it spot colours, special effect inks, or photographic reproduction.
-Screen printing offers wash fast, and consistent T-shirt prints.
+It offers wash fastness, a soft hand, and consistent results across larger orders.

-Bulk Orders: Screen printing is ideal for large bulk orders, as it becomes progressively cheaper the more T-shirts you are printing.
+Bulk Orders:larger high volume orders are very well suited to screen printing.
+It becomes progressively cheaper the more T-shirts you are printing.
 Our minimum order for screen print is 25 items.
-We have T-shirt printing deals for ease of ordering.
+We also have T-shirt printing deals for ease of ordering.

 Variety of Finishes: One big limitation of the digital process is there is only one way to apply the ink.
-There are a variety of special effect inks and finishes available when screen printing, and a variety of ways in which they can be applied.
+There are a wide range of special effect inks and finishes which can be screen printed, and a variety of ways in which they can be applied.

 How do I place an order?

 The easiest way to place an order is to get a quote via our enquiry form.